stokeydev/pa1/README.md

 ### **Frameworks, Libraries, Technologies & Programs Used**

-- Procreate - used to create wireframes and edit images
 - GitHub - used to save and store all files for this website
 - Git - used for version control
 - Google Fonts - fonts were imported from here